redhat-et/agent-orchestration/README.md

 - **Proof of concept only.** The repo demonstrates a potential agent contract and operator flow; it is **not** production ready.
 - **Mock agents.** All agents in `mock_agent/` are synthetic services to illustrate the deployment and discovery contract we intend to enforce.
 - **Security/integration gaps.** Auth, RBAC, hardened reconcilers, and polished docs are still in flight.
 - The core features here overlap with [Kagenti](https://github.com/kagenti/kagenti), meaning this will likely ultimately evolve into an integration between Kagenti and OpenShift.
+See: Issue redhat-et/agent-orchestration#12

 ## What This Repo Demonstrates
 - Turning agent workloads into **first-class Kubernetes resources** via an `Agent` CRD and controller.